ayjays132/genesis-pytorch-module/README.md

 function `attach_genesis_plugin`.
 This function registers a forward hook on a chosen layer, routing that layer's hidden representation through the plugin.
 An optional `with_grad` argument controls whether gradients flow from any loss using the plugin's logits back into the hooked layer.
+When attaching, the plugin is automatically moved to the same device as the selected layer to prevent device mismatches.

 ```python
 from genesis_module import GenesisPlugin, attach_genesis_plugin